 - Misuses any parking meter.

-- Interferes or tampers with the working or operation of any parking meter or pay and display machine.
+- Interferes or tampers with the working or operation of any parking meter or pay and display machine or electronic parking monitor.

-- Without due authority from the Council affixes any placard, advertisement, notice, list, document, board or thing on, or paint, or writes upon any parking meter.
+- Without due authority from the Council affixes any placard, advertisement, notice, list, document, board or thing on, or paints, or writes upon any parking meter or electronic parking monitor.

-- Wilfully damages any traffic control sign or parking meter.
+- Wilfully damages any traffic control sign or parking meter or electronic parking monitor.

 - Operates or attempts to operate any parking meter by any means other than as prescribed by this Bylaw.